LizChudleigh/EpigeneticsBash/EpigeneticsBash.md

 ENCFF762IFP     stomach
 Can manually check against the annotation file sections in https://www.encodeproject.org/experiments/ENCSR851SBY/ and https://www.encodeproject.org/experiments/ENCSR086OGH/

-Here we expect no results if the values conincide
+Here we expect no results if the values coincide
 ```bash
 for file_type in bigBed; do
   # retrieve original MD5 hash from the metadata